mslabina/sfmc-chrome-devtools/README.md

 Adds the ids of your publication lists to the name column of the Publication List view in Email Studio.
 If you need the data for further programmatic use, an array of all publication lists including id, name and category is printed to the console.
 This is all as easy as clicking a button while being on the Publication Lists page in Email Studio.
 The console output looks like this:

 `Publication Lists: [{"listId":1234,"categoryId":1234,"name":"Test"},{"listId":1235,"categoryId":1234,"name":"Test 2"}]`

+### Expose Wait Activity Keys

+Adds the keys of your wait activities in Journey Builder after the wait time on the journey canvas (e.g. 3 days <i>(WAIT-1)</i>).
+In combination with the "Journey Details"-feature this helps with the programmatic analysis of goal attainment in specific paths of your journey (you can find a description of this feature below; further information is available on my [blog](https://markus.codes/2017/08/03/salesforce-marketing-cloud-developer-tools-journey-details-feature)).

 ### Display Data Extension Details